7 tips for dating a foreigner, a female’s perspective: A few things I learned as a Filipina dating the odd foreigner

 I met Mike through work.
 We hadn’t met for the first couple years we worked together in one capacity or another, and we worked online via email, Slack, or Skype chats.

 When we finally met, it was supposed to be work-related (we were starting Copyrise) but that changed on the cab ride home from the airport the night we met.

-Before Mike, I’d dated a few other foreigners who I met either in person or online.
+Before Mike, I’d dated a couple other foreigners who I met either in person or online.
 This article is from my experiences of dating a foreigner, and those of my friends and colleagues that I’ve heard over the years.

 Date a Foreigner: Tips